US Open Golf 2018: Dustin Johnson Leads Friday; Tiger Woods, Jordan Spieth Cut

 At least for those not named Dustin Johnson.

 Many of the big names, like Tiger Woods, Jordan Spieth and Phil Mickelson, struggled with the windy conditions during Thursday's opening round.
-Well, Friday's second round wasn't much different (other than rain replacing the wind), and Johnson grabbed hold of the tournament despite the conditions.
+Well, Friday's second round wasn't much different (other than rain replacing the wind), and Johnson took control of the tournament despite the conditions.

 Below is a look at how things stand at Shinnecock Hills in Southampton, New York, at the midway point.